 About Us

-We support the primary and secondary education of marginalized students in low- and medium-income countries, identify students having an interest in the agricultural and food security sciences, and offer support for their post-secondary education.
+The Food Security Education Project (FSEP) supports the primary and secondary education of marginalized students, identifies students having an interest in the agricultural and food security sciences, and offers support for their post-secondary education.

 -